TuOfTimes/twitter-bot/README.md

 | GET          | search/tweets      | 180                           | 15 min     |

 Assuming that each giveaway entry requires a favorite, follow, retweet, and a comment, then that equates to hitting `statuses/*` twice, `favorites/create` once, and `friendships/create` once per entry.
 Thus we are limited to 400 entries per 24 hours, as `friendships/create` is the rate-limiting endpoint.
 Based on these numbers, I decided to have the bot attempt to enter 100 giveaways every 6 hours.

+## Challenges

+The first time I ran my bot I started it around midnight and set it to retrieve 100 tweets every minute.
+The bot operated as expected for 105 minutes and made 105 GET requests, successfully retrieving 10400 unique tweets and interacting with 57 of those tweets.
+The 104th GET request resulted in the following error:

+    Error: getaddrinfo ENOTFOUND api.twitter.com at GetAddrInfoReqWrap.onlookup [as oncomplete](dns.js:60:26) { errno: 'ENOTFOUND', code: 'ENOTFOUND', syscall: 'getaddrinfo', hostname: 'api.twitter.com' }

+On the 106th and subsequent GET requests the bot started receiving the following error:

+    [ { code: 32, message: 'Could not authenticate you.' } ]

+Upon logging in to my Twitter account on the computer I was informed that my account had been suspended.
+In the future I will have to tweek the rate at which requests are made to avoid having my account suspended.

+## To Do

+-   [ ] Add logging to track messages and errors
+-   [ ] Track data for visualization